taolonglab/varccs/README.md

-# pacbio
+# VarCCS: Variant Calling Tool for Circular Consensus Sequencing

 To do:

-Removed 1 or 2 hardcoded places in blast_reads referening to exons 1 and 18.
+Removed 1 or 2 hardcoded places in blast_reads referening to first and last exons.
 Automatically figure out first and the last from the exon reference FASTA file.